chrisgw4/Avatar-Trivia-Notes/README.md

 	* **Aonung** leads **Lo'ak** to **Three Brothers** and leaves him there to die.
 >![enter image description here](https://lumiere-a.akamaihd.net/v1/images/a_avatarpandorapedia_aonung_16x9_1098_12_86bb99ba.jpeg?region=240,0,1440,1080)
 * ***Tsireya*** is the eldest daughter of *Tonowari*
-	* She is in love with Jake Sully's son to Lo'ak or something
+	* She is in love with Jake Sully's son, Lo'ak, or something
 * ***Rotxo*** is the youngest son of *Tonowari*
 	* He is just really mean to the Forest Na'vi.